-Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way by using the latest technology and resources.
+Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way.
+Currently, more than 90% of U.S. farms and ranches are family-owned and operated.
+Learn more about the people who are invested in raising high-quality, sustainable beef for generations to come.

 Much has changed since the days of cowboys, cattle drives and the Old West.
 Today, it's more about drones, apps and computers.
 Join us as we travel across the country talking to real, modern ranchers about how they care for the cattle, what inspires them and why they work so hard day after day.